What is Sudden Sensorineural Hearing Loss?

 It’s important to note, the National Institute on Deafness and Other Communicative Disorders (NIDCD) report about half of the people with SSNHL recover some or all of their hearing without medical intervention, usually within 1 to 3 weeks from onset.
 Eighty-five percent of those who receive treatment by an ENT will recover some of their hearing; however, it's best not to ignore the symptoms when they occur.
 In cases where medical treatment is necessary, delaying treatment decreases its effectiveness, the loss can worsen over time, and it may become irreversible.

-Though it’s not common, tell your family and friends
+Though it’s not common, tell your family

 The NIDCD reports SSNHL strikes only one person in 5,000 in the U.S. each year, although many cases go undiagnosed, primarily due to a lack of public awareness.
 At Coast Hearing and Balance, we have participated in the diagnosis and care of individuals with SSNHL, and we want you to recover and/or retain the greatest amount of your natural hearing as possible